RobertWHurst/blackbox/Readme.md

 ## Providing Context

-Blackbox has a concept called contexts.
+blackbox has a concept called contexts.
 Contexts are a way to provide additional information associated with a message.
 For example, if you're logging a message about a user, you might want to include the user's id in the message.
 You could do this by logging a string containing the user's id, but